 We make it easy to pay your water bill by accepting cash, checks, or money orders.
-No debt or credit cards.
+A new feature which we encourage all to use, is an on line payment system.
+Now you can pay using a debit or a credit card for payment.
 Our Village Hall office hours are from 8:00am to 5:00pm, Monday through Friday.
 If you can’t stop in and pay, please feel free to use our Shiny metal drop box located next to the US Postal Service mail drop box.

 Sign-up for Services Requirements